 U.S. Sends Another Top Official To Saudi Arabia

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 But as NPR's Michele Kelemen reports, the two countries' priorities in the region have diverged.

-MICHELE KELEMEN: The Saudis canceled recent plans for Secretary of State Hillary Clinton to visit, saying King Abdullah was too ill at the time.
+The Saudis canceled recent plans for Secretary of State Hillary Clinton to visit, saying King Abdullah was too ill at the time.
 The Saudi king did host Defense Secretary Robert Gates last week but only briefly.
 This week, it's national security adviser Tom Donilon's turn, and White House spokesman Jay Carney insists that the relationship is, quote, "very strong."

-Senator John Kerry, chairman of the Foreign Relations Committee, told NPR today that the U.S. really has to work on its relations with the Saudis.
+KELEMEN: Senator John Kerry, chairman of the Foreign Relations Committee, told NPR today that the U.S. really has to work on its relations with the Saudis.

 KELEMEN: The challenge for the Obama administration, according to Martin Indyk of the Brookings Institution, is to find a way to rebuild trust with Saudi Arabia while at the same time nudging the king to move forward on reforms.

-Saudi Arabia sent forces to Bahrain amid anti-government protests there, and Indyk says the U.S. has to figure out a way to persuade the Saudis to ease their grip on the country.
+KELEMEN: Saudi Arabia sent forces to Bahrain amid anti-government protests there, and Indyk says the U.S. has to figure out a way to persuade the Saudis to ease their grip on the country.

-Mr. INDYK: Now, the Bahraini government under Saudi dictators is cracking heads, and that's threatening to ignite a Sunni-Shia conflict with the Iranians on one side and the Saudis on the other.
+INDYK: Now, the Bahraini government under Saudi dictators is cracking heads, and that's threatening to ignite a Sunni-Shia conflict with the Iranians on one side and the Saudis on the other.

-But another Saudi watcher, Gregory Gause of the University of Vermont, says no amount of talking will paper over the differences between the two countries.
+KELEMEN: But another Saudi watcher, Gregory Gause of the University of Vermont, says no amount of talking will paper over the differences between the two countries.
 He says he hasn't seen such U.S.-Saudi tension since the shah of Iran fell in 1979.

-The thing back in '79 that pushed us back together was geopolitics.
+GREGORY GAUSE: The thing back in '79 that pushed us back together was geopolitics.
 The Iranian revolution created a regime that turned out to be a threat to both the U.S. and Saudi Arabia, and that helped push us back together.

 KELEMEN: Iran and the need for stability on the oil markets could once again force the Saudis and Americans back to a closer relationship, he says, but much will depend on what sort of lessons the Obama administration draws from the Arab spring or, as Gause calls it, the winter of Arab discontent.

-Dr. GAUSE: If the lesson is that the United States really does have to push for a democratization policy across the Middle East, then we and the Saudis will definitely be on different tracks in the Middle East.
+GAUSE: If the lesson is that the United States really does have to push for a democratization policy across the Middle East, then we and the Saudis will definitely be on different tracks in the Middle East.

-Michele Kelemen, NPR News, Washington.
+KELEMEN: Michele Kelemen, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.